rutgers-bootcamp-team-5/project-4/README.md

 | Output |       1 | Sigmoid             |

 Results:
+There is a noticeable decrease in performance in this model, further supporting the importance of the RFE columns.
 | Metric            | Value  | Epochs |
 | ----------------- | ------ | ------ |
 | Minimum Loss      | 60.35% |     40 |